Ordre des Palmes académiques

 The Ordre des Palmes académiques (/fr/; Order of Academic Palms) is a national order bestowed by the French Republic on distinguished academics and teachers and for valuable service to universities, education and science.

-Originally established in 1808 by Emperor Napoleon as a decoration to honour eminent members of the University of Paris, it was changed into its current form as an order of merit on 4 October 1955 by President René Coty, making it one of the oldest civil honours bestowed by the French Republic.
+Originally established in 1808 by Emperor of the French Napoleon as a decoration to honour eminent members of the University of Paris, it was changed into its current form as an order of merit on 4 October 1955 by President René Coty, making it one of the oldest civil honours bestowed by the French Republic.

 History

 Decoration (1808–1955)

 The original Palmes académiques was instituted by Napoleon on 17 March 1808.
 In this sense, it shares its origins with the Legion of Honour which Napoleon had established shortly before.
 Palmes académiques was established to decorate people associated with the university, including high schools (lycées).
 It was not an order as such, but a title of honour identifiable by its insignia sewn on the recipients' costumes.
 It was bestowed only upon teachers or professors.
 The original decoration included three classes: